ScrapeAlchemist/The_Missing_Link_in_AI/TUTORIAL.md

 ## Appendix: No-LLM Offline Mode

-- Don't have an OpenAI key?
+- Don't have an Anthropic key?
 You can still complete the workshop.
-- The main workflow (`npm start`) will run heuristic summarization when `OPENAI_API_KEY` is not set:
+- The main workflow (`npm start`) will run heuristic summarization when `ANTHROPIC_API_KEY` is not set:
   - Uses headings and first sentences from scraped pages
   - Highlights common keywords
   - Always includes source URLs (citations)
 - Quality will be lower than using an LLM, but it's reliable and sufficient for learning the MCP flow.
-- The `demo:mcp` script requires OpenAI for the ReAct agent demo.
+- The `demo:mcp` script requires Claude (Anthropic) for the ReAct agent demo.